Treatments for seasonal affective disorder (SAD) include:

 Your GP will recommend the most suitable treatment option for you.
-Treatment will depend on the nature and severity of your symptoms.
-This may involve a combination of treatments.
+Treatment will depend on how bad your symptoms are.
+It may involve a combination of treatments.

-Light therapy is also a popular treatment for SAD, although it's not clear how effective it is.
+Light therapy is also a popular treatment for SAD, but it's not clear how effective it is.

 Things you can try yourself

-There are some things you can try that may help improve your symptoms, including:
+There are some things you can try to help improve your symptoms.

-- get as much natural sunlight as possible - even a brief lunchtime walk can be beneficial
+- getting as much natural sunlight as possible - even a brief lunchtime walk can help

-- make your work and home environments as light and airy as possible
+- making your work and home environments as light-filled and airy as possible

-- take plenty of regular exercise, particularly outdoors and in daylight
+- taking plenty of regular physical activity, particularly outdoors and in daylight

-- avoid stressful situations and take steps to manage stress
+- avoiding stressful situations and taking steps to manage stress

 Talk to your family and friends about SAD.
-This will help them understand how your mood changes during the winter.
-This can help them to support you more effectively.
+This will help them understand how your mood changes during the winter and how they can support you more effectively.

 Psychosocial treatments focus on:

-- psychological aspects - how your mind functions
+- psychological aspects - how you manage your thoughts and emotions

 - social aspects - how you interact with others